urfave/negroni/README.md

 ~~~

 ## `Run()`
-Negroni's `Run` function looks for the PORT and HOST environment variables and uses those.
+Negroni has a convenience function called `Run`. `Run` function looks for the PORT and HOST environment variables and binds the server to those values.
 Otherwise Negroni will default to localhost:3000.
 To have more flexibility over port and host, use the http.ListenAndServe function instead.

 ~~~ go
 n := negroni.Classic()